ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Okay first things first, we need to speak **JSON-RPC**.
 After that we can implement some tool to analyze SPARQL queries.
-When we got the analysis tool running we can use it to provide some language features.
+When we got the analysis tool running, we can use it to provide some language features.

-Assume we set up the Editor (client) to connect to our language server.
+Assume we set up the editor (client) to connect to our language server.
 It will send an utf-8 byte-stream.
 We need to interpret the bytes and respond.

-The first message will look something like this:
+The first message will look like something like this:

 ```json
 {